Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Conclusion

 \section{Conclusion}

-We introduce Reqo, a novel cost model that integrates a BiGG tree model (bidirectional GNN and GRU) for enhanced representation, a learning-to-rank uncertainty-aware cost model for robust plan selection, and a subtree-based explainability technique.
-While achieving top-tier cost estimation accuracy, Reqo adaptively integrates cost estimates with uncertainties through pairwise plan comparisons, thereby improving robustness.
-Our explainability technique enhances the transparency of learning-based cost models through a tailored subgraph extraction method and a learning-based explainer, making Reqo the first learning-based cost model capable of explaining its cost estimates.
-Through extensive experiments, Reqo demonstrates superior accuracy, robustness, and explainability, outperforming state-of-the-art cost models in all three aspects.
+We introduce Reqo, a comprehensive LCM that integrates three innovations: a novel tree model (Bi-GNN with GRU aggregation), an uncertainty-aware learning-to-rank cost estimator and a subplan-based explainability technique.
+While achieving top-tier cost estimation accuracy, Reqo adaptively integrates cost estimates with uncertainties to improve plan selection robustness.
+Our explainability technique enhances transparency and prediction monotonicity of learned cost estimation, making Reqo the first LCM capable of explaining its estimates.
+We further leverage these explanations to generate SPPHints that guide plan generation and improve candidate plan quality.
+Extensive experiments demonstrate Reqo’s superiority in cost estimation accuracy, robustness, explainability, and hint generation, consistently outperforming state-of-the-art approaches across all three stages.